NolanKoblischke/SpectraFM_NeurIPS_FM4Science/readme.md

 ## SpectraFM: Tuning into Stellar Foundation Models
+Accepted to NeurIPS 2024 Workshop on Foundation Models for Science.
+Nolan Koblischke, Jo Bovy.
+Nov 7, 2024.

 [Paper on OpenReview](https://openreview.net/forum?id=HLEQrER65D)

 This repository contains code, data preparation scripts, and model files for SpectraFM, a Transformer-based foundation model designed for cross-instrument spectroscopic analysis in stellar astrophysics.
-This version was published for the NeurIPS 2024 Foundation Models for Science workshop.
-Here we focus on APOGEE spectra.
-SpectraFM leverages synthetic and real spectroscopic data, along with a wavelength encoding mechanism, to predict stellar properties and chemical abundances across multiple datasets and wavelength ranges.
-Our model can achieve high accuracy in chemical abundance prediction via transfer knowledge from synthetic to real observational data with minimal fine-tuning.
+Here we focus on APOGEE spectra, leveraging synthetic and real spectroscopic data, along with a wavelength encoding mechanism, to predict stellar properties and chemical abundances across multiple wavelength ranges.
+Our model can achieve high accuracy in chemical abundance prediction via knowledge transfer from synthetic to real spectra with minimal fine-tuning (~100s of stars).

 Intermediate training data files and model files will soon be available in Zenodo (waiting for a doi from ArXiv before making a Zenodo upload).

-#### `dataset/`
+`dataset/`

 This folder contains scripts and data files used for preparing the dataset.
 It includes code for loading APOGEE spectra data, removing bad spectra as determined by a series of cuts, cleaning the spectra, and splitting it into training and testing sets suitable for model training and evaluation.

 - `create_dataset.py`: Script to load raw APOGEE spectral data, perform cleaning (e.g., removing bad spectra, handling missing values), and split the data into training and testing sets.
-- `apogee_wavelength_sol.csv`: Wavelength solution file for the APOGEE spectra, providing the wavelength corresponding to each pixel in the spectra.
-- `spectra_all_zeroes_flag.npy`: Used to flag spectra that contain all zeroes and should be excluded from analysis.

-#### `model_core/`
+`model_core/`

 Contains the core implementation of the transformer neural network SpectraFM, including the main architecture and utility functions like loading the data for training.